 Our introductory Buddhism 1.0 course offers participants the basics teachings and practices to beginners or for those who need a refresher course.
-We have divided the course into four modules.
+We have divided the course into six modules.
 Our Buddhism 1.0: Discover a Way of Life provides an excellent overview of the fundamentals of Buddhism with some basic mindfulness and sitting meditation instruction.
 Our Buddhism 1.0: A Toolbox of Practices and Teachings looks at The Four Noble Truths with a focus on essential mindfulness practices such as mindfulness and sitting, voice, eating, and walking meditation, telephone and hugging meditation, dealing with anger, and deep listening and speaking.
 Our third module Buddhism 1.0: The Eight Steps to Happiness explores the wisdom and morality teachings, and mental discipline of the Noble Eightfold Path and how to live it in 21st century America.
 Our fourth module Buddhism 1.0: Achieving Happiness drills into the ten paramis (paramitas) or virtues of Buddhism as the essential elements of the bodhisattva path.
 Our fifth module, titled, Buddhism 1.0: Life of the Buddha, covers the inspirational life and teachings of the historical Buddha through a historical novel.
 Finally, our sixth module, Buddhism 1.0 Seminar: Disciples of the Buddha provides a survey of the lives and teachings of monastic and lay followers of the historical Buddha.

 IMPORTANT: These modules will be reoccurring so if you missed one of them, you will be able to take the other sometime in the future; they are not separate or sequential modules but are of the same course, so it does not matter which one you begin taking first.